LucaPaterlini/demoMicroservices/README.md

   99%     78
  100%    213 (longest request)

 ```

 ## Particular behaviour

 I have noticed a not expected behaviour in the infura api response.
 As I have written in dataCollection/testCases.go I was expecting
-the parameter containing the length inside the header of the response
+the parameter containing the length of the http response inside the header of the response
-in any case if the answer is negative or positive.
+itself in any case.

-## Last Note and Comments
+## Last Notes and Comments

-I have found interesting this test interesting, not having a clear limit of the scope
+I have found this test interesting, not having a clear limit of the scope
 of the excise I have tried to make it more real world ready as possible,
 with clear limitations on hw trying to imagine the best solution for a retail level sever.

 Last mention is on coding time, considering I was working full time while doing test I am proud
 of myself of been able to squeeze the 24 hours that took to me to produce it  on as Saturday,
 Sunday and a Monday after 8 hours at work.